akka/alpakka-kafka/docs/src/main/paradox/consumer-rebalance.md

 Alpakka Kafka allows to react to the Kafka broker's balancing of partitions within a consumer group in two ways:

-1. callbacks to the `PartitionAssignmentHandler`
+1. callbacks to the @apidoc[PartitionAssignmentHandler]
 1. messages to a @ref[rebalance listener actor](#listening-for-rebalance-events)

 ## Partition Assignment Handler